nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 |----------------------------------------------|---------|------------------------------------------------------------|----------------------|
 | role_mappings                                |  dict   | Define the role name associated with code in hostname.     | {}                   |

+> As the Device hostname is used as the identifier for Device objects any change in hostname implies a new Device and thus should trigger a deletion and creation of a new Device in Nautobot.
+For this reason, the hostname parsing feature is not done during updates and only at initial creation of the Device.
+If you need to correct the Site or Role for a Device after initial creation you will need to manually correct it or delete it and run the import Job again.

 ## Usage

 This extension can sync data both `to` and `from` Nautobot.
 Once the plugin has been installed successfully two new options are available under the [Nautobot Single Source of Truth (SSoT)](https://github.com/nautobot/nautobot-plugin-ssot) plugin.